Pregnancy story by Annie, 27/09/2017

 Mind, body and baby

 From that day on, I released my poor husband who was not getting anything from it (other than stress).
-I Talked to other women about how they felt and started to enjoy my antenatal classes.
-I had a history of depression and terrible anxiety.
+I talked to other women about how they felt and started to enjoy my antenatal classes.

 I didn’t know what would happen to my head after pregnancy, but I knew I would be a good mother.